 The world leading cotton markets gave erratic behaviour amid reports that India may be harvesting a bigger crop this year which will leave with huge exportable surplus.

-The Karachi Cotton Association (KCA) spot rates were firm at overnight level at Rs8,850 per maund.
+The Karachi Cotton Association (KCA) left its spot rates unchanged at overnight level at Rs8,600 per maund.

 The following deals were reported to have changed hands on the ready counter: 1,000

 bales, Mian Channu, at Rs8,800; 800 bales,

 Rahimyar Khan, at Rs8,800; 1,000 bales, Burewala,